Implementation

 Case #4: Mrs. Lindsey

 Dr. James referred Mrs. Lindsey to an occupational therapist, who, in one 45-minute session, taught her how to use a sock donner and a long-handled shoe horn.
 With those two inexpensive pieces of equipment, she was able to comfortably finish dressing in about five minutes.
 The problem-oriented approach to Mrs. Palmer’s arthritis would more likely have unfolded in one of the following ways.
 Since she was not complaining of any pain, it might not have been addressed at all.
 If she had mentioned stiffness or trouble walking, her doctor might have ordered X-rays and lab tests, which would have confirmed the diagnosis of osteoarthritis.
-Management might have included Tylenol or an anti-inflammatory medication, injections, measures which would probably not have improved the quality of Mrs. Lindsey’s daily life very much, certainly not as much as the adaptive equipment did.
+Management might have included Tylenol or an anti-inflammatory medication, injections, measures which would not have improved the quality of Mrs. Lindsey’s daily life very much, certainly not as much as the adaptive equipment did.

 Case #5: Mrs. Monson